Our Story

 How did we start?

 In 1984 CDEC was born from a small development education centre in the north-west of Cumbria, sometimes hosted in Cockermouth.
-It came out of a project with North West Cumbria World Develoment Movement group, with funding from Christian Aid and other agencies.
+It came out of a project with North West Cumbria World Development Movement group, with funding from Christian Aid and other agencies.

 School Linking